 With her treatment completed, she continues to be an outspoken advocate of early detection and cancer awareness by personalizing the face of cancer and is active in a number of different initiatives and events.
 She has been very active with the Maine Cancer Foundation, serving as President of the Board of Directors from 2002 to 2007.
 In 2007 she received The Carroll Award for “ extraordinary efforts to advance the path to a cancer free future”.
 In 2008 she received the Maine Leadership Award for Breast Health from the Maine Breast Health Cooperative given by Maine’s First Lady, Karen Baldacci.
 She has been profiled on WCSH TV and has been featured in a Buddy-To-Buddy PSA that ran in Portland and Bangor.

-In 2002, Meredith founded the annual Cure Breast Cancer for ME Luncheon and other related events.
-To date, the events have raised over a million dollars for the Maine Women’s Cancer Fund, which is managed by the Maine Cancer Foundation and 100% of the proceeds stay in Maine.
-She currently serves on the board of directors of the Maine Cancer Consortium and the Maine Public Health Association.
+In 2002, Meredith founded the annual Cure Breast Cancer for ME Luncheon and other related events, which ran through 2012.
+Over the 12 events, they raised over a million dollars for the Maine Women’s Cancer Fund, which is managed by the Maine Cancer Foundation and 100% of the proceeds stay in Maine.
+She has also served on the board of directors of the Maine Cancer Consortium and the Maine Public Health Association.

 In 2007 Meredith began a campaign to collect 2,000 reservations to support the creation of a Specialty License Plate to Support Breast Cancer Services in Maine.
 The campaign was successfully completed in December 2007.
 The new license plates were released in October 2008 and are helping raise awareness as well as much-needed funds for the Maine Breast and Cervical Health Program, Maine Breast Cancer Coalition, and the Maine Cancer Foundation.
-As of July 2013 there are over 20,000 pink ribbon plates on cars all over Maine…. and over $500,000 has been raised and distributed to the 100% Maine based organizations!
-She is now trying to gather enough reservations to extend the successful pink ribbon plate to motorcycles!
+There are over 20,000 pink ribbon plates on cars all over Maine…. and close to a million dollars has been raised and distributed to the 100% Maine based organizations!

 Politics has been a part of Meredith’s activities ever since she volunteered on her first campaign in 1972.
 She has attended almost every Maine State Republican Convention since 1974 and was one of the youngest Alternate Delegates in the country to attend the National Republican Convention in 1976.
 She is a past member of the Maine Republican State Committee and the Cumberland County Republican Committee.
 She is a long-standing member of the Town of Cumberland Republican Committee and has volunteered for numerous local, state and national campaigns.
 She served as First District Co-Chair for the Olympia Snowe Re-Election Campaign in 2006.